pulumi/docs/content/docs/concepts/secrets.md

 To access configuration or secret values for your package, project, or component, use the `pulumi.Config` type.
 This type offers a collection of getters and setters for retrieving configuration values of various types by their key.

-To begin, allocate an instance of the `pulumi.Config` object.
-Its constructor takes an optional namespace for all configuration keys being read back.
-Similar rules to the CLI usage apply here, in that if you omit the namespace argument, the current project is used.
-This is the common case for project configuration but is not what you want for packages and components which need their own isolated configuration.

 For example, assume the following configuration values have been set:

 ```bash